ebonroot/rootbus/README.md

 << WIP: this text is our goal >>

-Your plugin's data layer just needs to import the Rootbus java API, then you can connect to the bus with:
+Your plugin's data layer just needs to import the Rootbus java API, have a Rootbus core server setup, then you can connect to the bus with:

 ```java
 Rootbus.Mesh.join("tcp://ip:4040"); // address of one core server